 To improve the attendance of disadvantaged pupils and their punctuality so that it is in line with all pupils.

 Children will develop their comprehension skills and demonstrate a wider range of vocabulary in written work.

 Children will be able to show greater comprehension when reading and a wide range of vocabulary in writing.
-The difference between these pupils and their peers will diminish and more will achieve the expected standard or be working at greater depth.
+Children will meet the required standards in reading and more able children will achieve greater depth.

 Reason for the Approach

 Many children need support with knowing the strategies to use in problem solving and to answer reasoning questions.
 Many children also need support to understand the basic arithmetic skills needed in mathematics.
-We have planned for a lot of small group intervention and have purchased additional resources to support the children in these areas.
-Staff have attended training on mathematical reasoning and how to support children who are struggling with mathematics to give them ideas and greater knowledge as to how to develop children’s mathematical understanding.
-We have purchased a new mathematics scheme called 'Abacus' to support children's learning.
+We have planned for small group intervention and have purchased additional resources to support the children in these areas.
+We have purchased supplementary resources for our mathematics scheme called ‘Abacus’ to support children’s learning as well as practical resources to support the teaching of mathematics.
+We have also purchased new assessment materials which will enable us to clearly track the progress of groups of pupils against end of year expectations.

 Comprehension skills and vocabulary

 Many children need support to develop their understanding of vocabulary and the meaning of texts.
 We have looked at support across the school to help children develop a greater understanding of their reading and to develop their writing skills.
 We have continued to purchase a reading scheme called ‘Bug Club’ to support the pupils both at school and home.

 Children can be afraid to challenge themselves to take risks.
 We are encouraging children across the school to have high aspirations.
 Part of this approach is mentoring of pupils as well as work in the classroom.
 We provide the opportunity for pupils to participate in a club each term to enrich their school experience.
 Also we will be spending the money on emotional support for some children and support for their emotional needs will have an impact on their learning.